-As at 31 December 2022, bank balance of approximately HK\$15,000 (2021: Nil) is frozen in relation to the legal proceedings in note 41(4) and denominated in RMB.
+As at 31 December 2022, bank balance of HK\$15,000 was frozen in relation to the legal proceedings and denominated in RMB.

-Details of impairment assessment are set out in note 39.
+Details of impairment assessment are set out in note 38.

-25. TRADE PAYABLES
+24. TRADE PAYABLES

 The aging analysis of trade payables, based on invoice date, at the end of the reporting period is as follows: